School of Natural Science and Mathematics

 Cooperative programs between Mount St. Mary's University and partnering nursing institutions are available to students who seek to pursue a career in nursing and who also want a solid liberal arts education.
 Pursuing a dual-degree program will allow a student to earn undergraduate degrees both from Mount St. Mary's University and the partnering institution.

-Phase 1 takes place at Mt.
-St. Mary’s University and consists of completion of the Veritas Program, prerequisite courses for the nursing program, and all requirements dual degree program.
+Phase 1 takes place at Mount St. Mary’s University and consists of completion of the Core Curriculum, prerequisite courses for the nursing program, and all requirements dual degree program.

 Phase One Courses for Health Sciences/Nursing